 “A new foundation for animalism: a division of labour and the need for a scientific metaphysics.”
 University of Leeds HPS Work-in-Progress Seminar, University of Leeds, May 2017

 “Why an organism concept is not useful: a historical and philosophical analysis.”
 The Past, Present and Future of Integrated HPS: An International Postgraduate Forum, University of Leeds, January 2017

-Abstract: As (Pepper and Herron 2008) have pointed out, no operational definition has been given to the organism concept (p.
+As (Pepper and Herron 2008) have pointed out, no operational definition has been given to the organism concept (p.
 622).
 This is particularly interesting given how often the concept has been discussed (Pepper and Herron 2008, p.
-622) especially as a key-concept in the life sciences and theories of the ‘life’ concept (Wolfe 2014, p.
+622), especially as a key concept in the life sciences and theories of the ‘life’ concept (Wolfe 2014, p.
 151).
 Despite the questions surrounding the organism concept, it may come as a surprise (but shouldn’t) that the term ‘organism’ has shifted in meaning since its earliest English usage in the 4th edition of John Evelyn’s Sylva in 1706, originally being published in 1664 with no use of the word (Cheung 2006, p.
 622).
 What may not come as a surprise (but should) is that, despite no clear meaning, the ontological status (Wolfe 2014), meaning (Pepper and Herron 2008, West and Kiers 2009, Pradeu 2010), and importance (Wilson 2000, Pepper and Herron 2008, Clarke 2010) of the organism concept has been debated.
-In the following project I will show that a historical and philosophical understanding of the organism concept casts doubt as to its importance in biology and philosophy
+In the following project, I will show that a historical and philosophical understanding of the organism concept casts doubt on its importance in biology and philosophy.

 Interdisciplinary Workshop on Evolution and Ecology at Leeds.
 Co-organised with Helen Piel, Leonardo Miele, and Robert West.
 The website can be found here.